 IRB membership information reported to the Office for Human Research Protections (OHRP) is updated within 90 days after changes to an IRB chairperson or the contact person who provided the IRB registration information.

-The Vice President for Research or his/her designee appoints IRB members, including Chairs and Vice Chairs, based on recommendations from IU department chairs and following a careful review of candidate qualifications to ensure adequate representation.
-The Roudebush VAMC Director appoints VA representatives.
+The Vice President for Research or his/her designee appoints IRB members, Chairs, and Vice Chairs, in writing, based on recommendations from IU department chairs and following a careful review of candidate qualifications to ensure adequate representation.
 IRB members may be appointed for terms of up to three years, and may be reappointed for an unlimited number of terms.
 At the time of appointment and at reappointment, as requested, IRB members are required to:

 - read the Belmont Report